Idered/idered.github.com/_posts/2012-07-24-better-way-to-add-facebook-twitter-google-plus-google-analytics-scripts.md

 title: Better way to add Facebook, Twitter, Google Plus and any other external scripts
 categories:
 - Web Development
+tags:
+- javascript
-tag: javascript, snippet
+- snippet
 meta:
 ---

 Every time I've to embed facebook, twitter or any other external script on website, it takes longer than it should and my code get messy.
-But no longer, with this code it's easier to embed scripts from external source. {{more}}
+But no longer, with this code it's easier to embed scripts from external source.

 	<script type="text/javascript">
 	  var scripts = {